labourgne/portfolio/content/home/experience.md

   description = """
   My internship in the Airbus "Test" department was divided into two missions:

-  Data Science: Detection of anomalies in flight test data to diffentiate OK and KO sensors
+  Data Science for detection of anomalies in flight test data to diffentiate OK and KO sensors:
   - Data collection
   - Exploratory Data Analysis (EDA)
   - Data cleaning